 If you are serious about winning Access Fund money, start doing the groundwork for developing your bid now.
 The revenue element of this funding pot is much smaller than for LSTF, so competition will be fierce.
 The capital element of your bid will need to be deliverable within a relatively short timescale.
 So your plans will need to be watertight, and you’ll have to be able to hit the ground running.

 So start working up your ideas and sounding out potential partners and stakeholders to get their support now.
 Once your bid is in, it might even be worth looking at the practicalities of recruitment, procurement, baseline monitoring and other initial tasks – so you’re ready to go as soon as funding is announced.
 A little ‘loss leader’ time invested now could pay dividends in terms of winning funding and maximising the success of your project.

 All the best consultants will be in high demand once details of the Access Fund are published.
 So write a brief now for any support you need developing a bid, and secure your expert support as soon as possible.
-Visit our Access Fund page to see all the ways The Smarter Choice Consultancy can help you develop a successful bid.

 If nothing else, do some reading to make sure you are up to speed with DfT’s current priorities, as well as best practice and latest research.
 You’re going to need a strong evidence base to win Access Fund monies – so make sure you’re armed with all the latest facts, figures and thinking.
 We suggest a selection from: